 The project contracts with Team ARGO, a collection of civic computational and statistical talent operating with 501(c)3 status, to build, operate and maintain this new water data infrastructure.
 This platform approach creates value through two key paths:

 1. Ongoing analytics -- Up to date water data powers interactive analytics as shown here.
 The underlying data is not shared though the code powering those tools is made open source where possible on the CaDC Github.

-2. Novel research -- The investment in cleaned data can be leveraged by sharing the data with utility approved academic partners according to the CaDC standard operating procedures LINK.
+2. Novel research -- The investment in cleaned data can be leveraged by sharing the data with utility approved academic partners according to the CaDC data sharing protocols included the metadata documentation.

 By partnering with researchers, we can enable a marketplace of ideas whereby the world’s best and brightest can help us tackle California’s historic drought.
 This data sharing uses global best practices and the California water specific “trust framework” developed by UC Davis.

 All analytics and academic insights are developed in accordance with the CaDC guiding principles so this work supports water managers and serves the public good.